 Civil Protection Orders in D.C.

-Provided below is everything you need to know about CPOs: What is a CPO?
+Provided below is everything you need to know about restraining orders: What is a CPO?
 What is a temporary protection order (TPO)?
 How do I file a petition for a CPO?
+How do I obtain a CPO/TPO/restraining order during the Covid-19 pandemic?
 How is a CPO served?
 What happens at the initial CPO hearing?
 How do I defend myself against a petition for a CPO?
 Will I need a lawyer to represent me?
 Should I file a “cross-petition”?
 Should my CPO hearing trail my criminal case?
+Can the request for a restraining order be denied?
+How much does it cost to file for a restraining order?
+How long does a restraining order remain in effect?
+What information is needed to file for a restraining order?

 Also known as a restraining order, a CPO is usually issued upon “good cause” in the context of some type of “domestic relationship.”
-In other words, the parties live together, are related or are in a romantic relationship.
+In other words, the parties live together, are related or are in a romantic or sexual relationship, or have a child in common.
 The typical CPO lasts for up to a year and can be renewed for another year upon a finding of good cause.
 It is a criminal offense to violate a CPO.
 The maximum penalty for violating a CPO or for being held in contempt of court is 180 days in jail and a fine of up to $1,000.
 D.C.
 Code § 16-1005(g).

 The “petitioner” is the person asking for the order.
 The “respondent” is the subject of the order.
 In cases in which the respondent also requests a CPO against the petititioner, the respondent becomes known as the “cross-petitioner.”